 BOB: And that became the impetus for their AI plan.

-BOB: So we knew the Chinese were really getting after it.
+BOB: So, we knew the Chinese were really getting after it.
 We said, this is what's going to happen.
 We have battle networks.
-Now the battle networks have four grids, so they have a sensor grid and the sensor grid is looking in the battle space and picking up radar imagery, electro-optical imagery, sigi nt intelligence, Elint, electronic intelligence.
+Now the battle networks have four grids, so they have a sensor grid, and the sensor grid is looking in the battle space and picking up radar imagery, electro-optical imagery, SigInt intelligence, ElInt, electronic intelligence.

-BOB: It's massive data coming in.
-So you've got the sensor grid and then you have a command and control communications and computer grid, or C4I grid, that tries to make sense of that.
+BOB: It’s massive data coming in.
+So, you've got the sensor grid and then you have a command-and-control communications and computer grid, or C4I grid, that tries to make sense of that.
 And then the commander converts that into a course of action and then a plan.
 And so that's the C4 I grid.
 Then there is an effects grid, which applies the effects that the commander has said, this is how I want to pursue the campaign.

 BOB: And then you start it again, you have a sustainment and regeneration grid to keep your battle network going because it's being attacked all the time and you're attacking their battle network.
 The Chinese actually added a fifth grid.
 They thought of it in the same way.
-They call it the information contest station grid, because after the bombing of the embassy in Belgrade in May 7th, 1999 the Chinese really got serious and said, okay, we're going to go after the Americans and we're going to achieve military technical superiority.
+They call it the information contest station grid, because after the bombing of the embassy in Belgrade on May 7th, 1999, the Chinese really got serious and said, okay, we're going to go after the Americans and we're going to achieve military technical superiority.
 And they have a program that refers to with 995, project 9 9 5, May 99.

 BOB: And that was where they started doing everything in hypersonics and space and Assassin's Mace type stuff.
 Missiles, all of that.
-And , AI becomes increasingly important, especially after 2016 and the Lee Sedol thing.
+And AI becomes increasingly important, especially after 2016 and the Lee Sedol thing.
 Now what we did to keep the department on track, we established a thing called the ACDP, the Advanced Capabilities and Deterrence Panel.

 BOB: It was tri- chaired by me, the vice chairman of the joint chiefs and the principal deputy director of national intelligence.
 And we were watching all seven and then later eight lines of effort and we were trying to get the department to change its orientation.
 And we would have meetings every four to five, six weeks.

 BOB: We would bring in people.
 We would have briefs on what was the realm of the possible with AI, and et cetera.
-And really it was trying to socialize to all of the senior leaders department; we got to change, and if we don't change, we're not going to like the results.
-So we had several, what we call special programs.
+And really it was trying to socialize to all of the senior leaders in the department; we got to change, and if we don't change, we're not going to like the results.
+So, we had several, what we call special programs.

 BOB: One program was focused on North Korean nuclear weapons.
-They were all road mobile and we said, we want a way to be able to track them and be able to attack them before they launch.
-And certainly after they launch, but preferably before.
+They were all road mobile, and we said, we want a way to be able to track them and be able to attack them before they launch.
+And certainly, after they launch, but preferably before.
 And AI, machine learning, became a central part of the way we were going to attack that problem.

 BOB: And that program lives on it's still going on.
 And all I can say in an unclassified way, is it been very successful.
 And so that was one program.
 The other program that we started was we knew that our space constellation was going to be brought under attack.
 If we ever fought Russia or China from the first day of the war, if not before.
 It might be the initiating shots of the war.